microsoft/qsharp-compiler/src/Passes/docs/src/DeveloperGuide/DeveloperFAQ.md

 opt: unknown pass name 'operation-counter'
 ```

 This is likely becuase you have forgotten to instantiate static class members.
-For instance, in the case of an instance of `llvm::AnalysisInfoMixin` you are required to have static member `Key`:
+For instance, in the case of an instance of `llvm::AnalysisInfoMixin` you are required to have a static member `Key`:

 ```cpp
 class COpsCounterPass :  public llvm::AnalysisInfoMixin<COpsCounterPass> {